dayqiu22/java-runner/README.md

 - In the game (all visual components found here):

-***NOTE: Since the game was originally implemented in Phase 1 with Lanterna for the terminal the representation of objects in the game are single points in the **top left corner** of the sprites, rather than the entire 50x50 sprites displayed.
-Thus, the collision detection works as before but only when the **top left corner** of objects come into contact.
-Please forgive any clunkiness that may occur during the gameplay.***

   - Press left arrow to move left
   - Press right arrow to move right
-  - Walk over "green arrows (speed)" or "shield (invulnerability)" to collect the item **(Action 1)**
+  - Walk over "green arrows (speed)" or "shield (invulnerability)" to collect the item
     - At most 3 items can be held
     - Speed doubles the character velocity for 3 seconds
     - Invulnerability makes the character pass through hazards for 3 seconds (character becomes golden)
-  - Press 1, 2, or 3 to use the corresponding item at the bottom of the UI **(Action 2)**
+  - Press 1, 2, or 3 to use the corresponding item at the bottom of the UI
   - Press space to jump
     - Can move the character left or right midair
   - Press the "s" key to save the current game state